awsdocs/aws-cli-user-guide/doc_source/cli-chap-install.md

 We recommend that you regularly check to see if there is a new version of the AWS CLI and upgrade to it when you can\.

-Use the `pip list -o` command to check which packages are "outdated':
+Use the `pip3 list -o` command to check which packages are "outdated':

 ```
 $ aws --version